roncli/descent3console/README.md

 `Console.getColorString(red, green, blue)` - Get the four character string required to change the color of the console line.  `red`, `green`, and `blue` must each be an integer between 1 and 255.

 ## History

+### Version 0.1.7 - 7/9/2015

+* Removed `playertotalscore` due to bugs with the display.
+* Added documentation warnings about `playerscore` values for `kills`, `deaths`, and `suicides` being incorrect for values above 9.
+Users should track these values on their own.

 ### Version 0.1.6 - 7/8/2015